Table of Contents

 The original AR-15 used smaller .22 caliber bullets, whose ballistic range was shorter and who were more susceptible to the interference of weather conditions.
 The army wanted something more soldier-like, which could withstand punishment, be it at the hand of the common infantryman or the elements.

 The AR-15 had one major advantage – weight.
 This was the game-changer.
-Soldiers could carry a lot more AR-15 ammunitions than M-14 ammunitions.
+Soldiers could carry a lot more AR-15 ammunition than M-14 ammunition.
 Three times as much, actually.
 And this was one thing which the Army could not ignore.

 It was very clear, even back then, that the AR-15 had great potential.
 However, due to bureaucracy, politics, (and no small amount of ego), the AR-15 was passed on.
 This rifle had a very tough time getting the approval of the Army.
 It was thought that issuing lower caliber weapons would be a step back for the infantry, not forward.
 Plus, there were those who did not like the fact that the weapon was designed by an outsider.
 They wanted the U.S. troops to use in-house-designed weapons.